AkhilaBejagam/akhila/README.md

         size = (frame_width, frame_height)

-6. The output is saved in filename.avi
+5. The output is saved in filename.avi

     result = cv2.VideoWriter('cam.avi',
                          cv2.VideoWriter_fourcc(*'MJPG'),
                          10, size)

-7. Now, here in the while loop it captures each  frames from the video stream until a break condition is met.
+6. Now, here in the while loop it captures each  frames from the video stream until a break condition is met.

      while(True):

     ret, frame = video.read()

+ 7. It checks the frames was read successfully

     if ret == True: